Controversies in autism: Epidemiology

-As of 2014, the prevalence of autism spectrum disorder (ASD) is around 1%.
-ASD averages a 4.3:1 male-to-female ratio.
-The number of children diagnosed with autism has increased dramatically since the 1980s, at least partly due to changes in diagnostic practice; it is unclear whether prevalence has actually increased; and other unidentified environmental risk factors may exist.
+The prevalence of autism spectrum disorder (ASD) was approximately 3.2% in the US in 2025 among 8 year olds.
+ASD averages a 3.4:1 male-to-female ratio.
+The number of children diagnosed with autism has increased dramatically since the 1980s, and the reasons for this increase are unclear.
+Part of it is due to changes in diagnostic practice; however, other unidentified environmental risk factors may exist given that there have been significant increases in the prevalence even for time periods when diagnostic criteria have remained stable.
 The risk of autism is associated with several prenatal factors, including advanced parental age and diabetes in the mother during pregnancy.
-ASD is associated with several genetic disorders and epilepsy.
+A diagnosis of ASD also results in higher likelihood of being diagnosed with several genetic disorders, epilepsy, schizophrenia, and gastrointestinal issues.

 Genetics

 The role of genetic influence on ASD has been heavily researched over the past few years.
 ASD is considered to have polygenic traits since there is not a single risk factor, but multiple ones.

-Multiple twin and family studies have been conducted in order to observe any genetic influence in diagnosing ASD.
-The chance of both twins having ASD was significantly higher in identical twins than fraternal twins, concluding that ASD is heritable.
-A reoccurring finding is that de novo (new mutation) copy number variants (CNVs) are a primary cause of ASD – they alter synaptic functions; germ line mutations can produce de novo CNVs.
-These mutations can only be passed on to offspring; this explains the phenomenon that occurs when the child has symptoms of ASD, but the parents have no symptoms or history of ASD.
-De novo variants differ from person to person, i.e. one variant can cause ASD in one person, whereas another person would need multiple variants to cause the same disorder.
+Multiple twin and family studies have been conducted in order to observe heritability of ASD.
+The chance of both twins having ASD was significantly higher in identical twins than fraternal twins, concluding that ASD is partially heritable.
 Loss of function variants occur in 16-18% of ASD diagnoses, which is nearly double the normal population.
 These loss of function variants reduce function in the protein neurexin, which connects neurons at the synapse and is important for neurological development; deletion mutations of neurexin are also very common in autistic people, as well as other neurological disorders like schizophrenia, bipolar disorder, and attention deficit hyperactivity disorder.

 There is also controversy over the nature vs. nurture debate.
 According to family studies, genetic and environmental factors have an equal influence on the risk of ASD.